Table of Contents

 • Feedback Loop: Provide employees with feedback regarding how their behavior affects not just their own success but also the success of the whole company.
 This act of giving feedback serves to reinforce the kind of pro-social behavior that we want to see more of.
 When personnel receive feedback this way, they understand that their actions have consequences (good and bad), that they matter, and that they are participating, at least to some extent, in the kind of pro-social behavior that is very good for the overall company.
 Plus, it feels good to receive that kind of feedback.
 Part of what makes us human is that we thrive on positive reinforcement.

-5 Tips to Build Engaging Employee Rewards Programs
+5 Tips to Build Engaging Employee Reward System

 • Need to be Clear About the Rules: Clearly state how employees can earn points, redeem rewards, and understand any limitations or conditions.
 Employees are much more likely to follow the “rules” (remember: “simple and clear” is always better than “simple but unclear” or “clear but complicated”) and participate when the “rules” are easy to follow.

-• Offer Rewards for All Levels: A successful program considers all kinds of accomplishments.
+• Offer Rewards for All Levels: A successful disciplinary point system for employees recognises a wide range of accomplishments.
 It awards honors for minor victories, acknowledges halfway accomplishments, and blows trumpets for major victories.
 This is one sure way to get every employee at every level and in every stage of employment to feel really good about themselves and their work.
 Some people prefer this method to ensure that every employee feels appreciated.

-• Communicate Often: Keeping a constant stream of communication going is of utmost importance to the employee recognition points program.
-We must remind employees of the program and point out any recent developments that might excite them.
-These are all ways of trying to keep program awareness at a maximum.
+• Communicate Often: Maintaining a consistent flow of communication is essential to the employee recognition points program.
+We must remind employees about the program and highlight any recent developments that may interest them.
+These are all ways to maintain program awareness at its maximum.
 Interaction on the part of the program director and higher-ups in the organization serves as a good, visible means of maintaining program awareness among the employees.

 • Make It Fun and Interactive: When engagement flourishes, the program is entertaining.
-It should incorporate components such as skill tests, lighthearted contests, or milestones that make the program thrilling.
+It should include components such as skill tests, lighthearted contests, or milestones to make the program engaging.
 Keep the experience delightful and dynamic; that way, employees will stay focused and eager to play their part.

-• Choose Attractive Rewards: To enlist a diverse array of employees, you must offer an equally diverse array of substantial forms of compensation that appeal to their many tastes and aspirations.
+• Choose Attractive Rewards: To attract a diverse workforce, you must offer a diverse range of substantial compensation options that appeal to their varied preferences and aspirations.
 You must provide not just rewards and cash, but also an ample supply of gift cards and a generous amount of extra time off.
 Your material and monetary options must be tailored tightly to a wide range of our employees’ interests and ambitions.
 You must go well beyond gifts and monetary inducements.
-You must make sure that, in a manner of speaking, employees of all kinds feel valued and respected.
+You must ensure that, in practice, employees of all kinds feel valued and respected.

-OptCulture makes it simple to design and manage employee point systems that keep your workforce motivated.
+OptCulture makes it simple to design and manage a reward program for employees that keeps your workforce motivated.
 With our platform, you can set up transparent, customizable, and rewarding structures that align with your business goals.

 • Tailor points to fit your performance metrics, sales targets, or behavior-based rewards.